Double-layered vacuum bubbles and cosmological phase transitions: Dynamics of double-layered bubbles

 The walls of these classically formed elliptical bubbles subsequently collide with the inner walls of the original bubbles, leading to the formation of so-called trapping regions~\cite{Jinno:2019bxw, Gould:2021dpm}, where trapping at the false vacuum occurs after the collisions.
 The formation of these trapping regions depends sensitively on the wall thickness and typically occurs in collisions involving thin-walled bubbles.
 Later, interactions between trapping regions and inner regions at $t/D \simeq 4.73$ further convert trapped $\phi_2$ regions into the $\phi_3$ vacuum.
 As time progresses, all vacua will eventually settle into the $\phi_3$ state by the scalar radiation.
-From our numerical results, we find that the energy–momentum tensor associated with the dynamics of double-layered bubbles exhibits significant differences from that of standard single-wall bubble collisions.
-Consequently, these differences are expected to lead to distinct features in the power spectrum of gravitational wave energy density.
+From our numerical results, we find that the energy--momentum tensor associated with the dynamics of double-layered bubbles can differ significantly from that of standard single-wall bubble collisions.
+While we do not compute gravitational-wave spectra in this work, existing studies indicate that the characteristic frequency scale is controlled by macroscopic length scales (e.g.\ the mean bubble separation / typical bubble size at collision), whereas the ultraviolet (high-frequency) fall-off can be sensitive to microscopic wall-structure effects such as the wall thickness; therefore the additional scales introduced by the double-layer dynamics may imprint qualitatively new spectral structure (e.g.\ a shoulder/secondary feature or a modified UV slope), which we leave for dedicated GW simulations.